What Should My First Rat Cage Be?

 Why Do Some People Have Multiple Rat Cages?

 You might see rat owners who seem to have a whole fleet of cages but only one group of rats.
 This is actually quite sensible.
-You will of course need a main cage, but it’s a good idea to have a spare cage in case you ever need to separate a rat because of aggression or illness.
-We have a small hamster cage, which is single level, so suitable for one sickly rat who may be less mobile.
+You will, of course, need the main cage, but it’s a good idea to have a spare cage in case you ever need to separate a rat because of aggression or illness.
+We have a small hamster cage, which is a single level, so suitable for a sickly rat who may be less mobile.
 It wouldn’t be suitable for long-term use but it’s fine for a quick fix.

 If you’re planning to travel with your rats, a holiday cage is a good idea.
 This can be smaller than your main cage, but should still be a reasonable size for your group.
 A cage that packs flat is handy for this, like our Mamble, an Alaska*, or the Furat Plus.